Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Available Coupons

-Our favorite staff pick is the entire lineup of belts from Kore Essentials.
-These belts use a ratchet mechanism that allows for both precise and easy adjustment. when you need to sit down for an extended period of time.
+These belts use a ratchet mechanism that allows for both precise and easy adjustment.
+Loosen it a few clicks when you need to sit down for an extended period of time, then tighten it when you stand up.
+Quick and easy.

 The extremely stiff core, combined with the quick adjustments, lets you get the exact fit you need.
-No more being in between adjustment holes, no more unbuckling to adjust when you sit down to eat.
+No more being in between adjustment holes, no more unbuckling to adjust when you get in the car.
 Just a simple press of a small lever, and you are in your comfort zone.

 Kore Essentials Belts